 What should children eat and drink?

 Perhaps it’s no surprise, but a healthy, balanced diet is the best approach.
-Try to give them as many fruit and vegetables as possible.
+Try to give them as many fruits and vegetables as possible.

 And just as high sugar foods give people that short-term boost, there are a number of foods that provide a slower, more long-term release: